XLRI – Xavier School of Management

-XLRI – Xavier School of Management (XLRI or formerly Xavier Labour Relations Institute) is a private business school run by the Society of Jesus (Jesuits) in Jamshedpur, Jharkhand, India.
-It was founded in 1949 in the steel city of Jamshedpur, as the oldest business school in India.
+XLRI – Xavier School of Management, formerly Xavier Labour Relations Institute, is a private business school run by the Society of Jesus (Jesuits) in Jamshedpur, Jharkhand, India.
+It was founded in 1949 in the steel city of Jamshedpur and is the oldest business school in India.
 In 2020, the same society has started a new campus in Jhajjar, Delhi.

 The institute is a signatory of PRME – Principles for Responsible Management Education.
 It takes up several social initiatives round the year and focuses on sustainability.
 The campus plans to go carbon neutral by 2020.

 History

 XLRI began by offering courses in management and trade unions in 1949 before setting up a two-year, full-time program in industrial welfare in 1953.